Super Facts & Figures

 Any concessional contributions above the concessional contribution cap will be subject to additional tax.

 A notice of excess concessional contributions determination will be provided by the ATO, requiring you to pay the additional tax.
-You will have the option of either making a withdrawal from your super account to meet this payment, or paying it directly to the ATO.
+You will have the option of either making a withdrawal from your super account to meet this payment or paying it directly to the ATO.

 8.3.
-Tax on earnings
+Tax on investment earnings

-Investment earnings from your super fund are taxed at a rate of up to 15%.
+Investment earnings from your super fund are generally taxed at a rate of up to 15%.
 This tax is reflected in the unit price for each investment option.

 8.4.
 Tax on withdrawals